AIMLdr/UBN2cameraMD/README.md

   After execution, the script generates a video_devices_info.md file containing:

-Device Sections: Each detected device (/dev/video0 to /dev/video3) has its own section Detailed Information: Comprehensive details about the device configuration and capabilities Supported Formats: Lists all supported video formats and resolutions Testing Results: Captures the terminal output from attempting to run ffplay on the device
+Device Sections: Each detected device (/dev/video0 to /dev/video3) has its own section<br />
+Detailed Information: Comprehensive details about the device configuration and capabilities<br />
+Supported Formats: Lists all supported video formats and resolutions<br />
+Testing Results: Captures the terminal output from attempting to run ffplay on the device<br />

 ```bash
 chmod +x ubn2cameramd.sh